Introduction

 - mint-capable and non-mint-capable token branches

-- a separate minter covenant that controls issuance
+- a separate controller covenant that controls issuance

 - cross-contract linkage through covenant IDs